- On November 28, 2018

 - furnace, Furnace Tips, Heating, High-Efficiency Furnace, Ottawa

-If your current heating system is 10 or 15 years old, you’re going to want to consider upgrading to a new high-efficiency furnace this winter.
-Even if it’s still working, it’s probably not distributing even heating throughout the house and it’s definitely not as efficient as newer models.
+Furnaces have become more efficient as technology has evolved.
 The AFUE (Annual Fuel Utilization Efficiency) rating measures how efficiently fuel is converted to heat.
-New high-efficiency furnaces are nearly 100% efficient, while older models can fall into the 80% range.
+New high-efficiency furnaces are nearly 100% efficient, while older models can fall into the 80% range (with 20% of the fuel used being wasted).
 Increased efficiency translates into lower monthly energy bills.

 The major question homeowners have when it comes to upgrading to a new heating system is how much it will cost.
-The initial cost of a high-efficiency furnace is an investment, but there are usually rebates and manufacturer discounts for upgrading that can offset the cost.
-Additionally, in the long term, a homeowner can save money on utility bills.
+The initial cost of a high-efficiency furnace is an investment, but there are usually rebates and/or manufacturer discounts for upgrading that can offset the cost.
+Additionally, you’ll save money in the long-term on lower utility bills.
+View our current furnace promotions.

 Make sure you and your family stay warm this winter and help lower monthly bills by upgrading to a new high-efficiency furnace.
 Just because you’re old heating system turns on, doesn’t mean it’s efficiently keeping your home warm.